 Reliability * * * * *

-One failure in over a thousand rounds.
+One failure in more than a thousand rounds.
 Probably not the gun’s fault.

 Customizability * * *

-You CAN do a lot to the SR1911: ambi safety, trigger job, more effective sights (the front site dot’s too dim), etc. But then you’d be better off starting with a more expensive gun.
+You CAN do a lot to the SR1911: Ambi safety, trigger job, more effective sights (the front sight dot’s too dim), etc. But then you’d be better off starting with a more expensive gun.
 Rumors abound of a “tactical” version with a rail for lights ‘n lasers.